in Legal Success

-The Law on Regulation of Retail Trade numbered law 6585 on the Regulation of Retail Trade and by-laws which are connected with this law offered an opportunity to pave the way for, but even this opportunity is not fully evaluated.
-The shopping mall sector states as a subdivision of the retail sector and relations between the shopping mall investors as a place provider in business and lessees in retail trade sector are determined by Turkish Code of Obligations.
+The Law on Regulation of Retail Trade numbered 6585, and by-laws connected with this Law offered an opportunity to pave the way.
+Still, even this opportunity is not fully evaluated.
+The shopping mall sector is a subdivision of the retail sector.
+The Turkish Code of Obligations determines the relationship between the shopping mall investors as a place provider in business and lessees in the retail trade sector.

-Retail managements in the modern (organized) retail sector are crackerjack and often on the side of the landlordship and much larger then disponer by active size firms.
-In this case, when you give parties protective provisions who do not need to be protected, it is certain that the results will not be equitable.
+Retail management in the modern (organised) retail sector is crackerjack and often on the landlords’ side and much larger than disponer by active size firms.
+In this case, when you give parties protective provisions that do not need to be protected, certainly, the results will not be equitable.

 2- Compound of Common Expenses

-The common expenses of commercial real estates are very different from housing or ordinary Commercial expenses due to natureof expenses, the most accurate naming must be "common expenses" or "service charges" but which is named as ”side expenses” in The Turkish Code of Obligations, “mutual expenses” in The Property Law, “expenses for common use areas” in the Law on the Regulation of Retail Trade.
+The common expenses of commercial real estate are very different from housing or ordinary commercial expenses due to the nature of expenses.
+The most accurate naming must be “common expenses” or “service charges” but which is named as “side expenses” in The Turkish Code of Obligations, “mutual expenses” in The Property Law, “expenses for common use areas” in the Law on the Regulation of Retail Trade.

-For example, shopping centers have a marketing budget and an important part of the tenants benefit from this; there is no indirect relationship as you think.
-Again, there is no regulation about the "visitor service" to the shopping center and expenses arising from this neither in The Turkish Code of Obligations nor in Law of Property Ownership.
-Likewise, the fixture budget in the common areas which is a cross to carry at the first opening is a type that is not in the ordinary Commercial and housing structures.
 All this the way of featured expenses and how to apportion them to tenants have been tried to be solved by the Law on the Regulation of Retail Trade numbered 6585 and the Shopping Center Regulation.
-However, provisions for common expenses of the Shopping Center Regulation as it is conflict with provision for side expenses in the Turkish Code of Obligations.
-It is more suitable to organize commercial lease agreements with different dynamics and motives separately to the law technique rather than put up with this discrepancy.
+However, provisions for common expenses of the Shopping Center Regulation conflict with provisions for side expenses in the Turkish Code of Obligations.
+It is more suitable to organise commercial lease agreements with different dynamics and motives separately to the law technique rather than put up with this discrepancy.

 4- Turnover Rent Practice

-In order to prevent further problems in practice, it would be useful to make a change of law that only the general provisions on the Turkish Code of Obligations would be applied to lease contracts whose parties are “tradesman” according to the Turkish Commercial Code .
-In this way, artisans and self-employeds who are busy working with labors will leave out of this regulation, their rental relationships will take place in the scope of Commercial rent, some protectionist provisions will continue for them.
-Thus, a temporary solution to the problem will be found and the pressure on the parties to this commercial lease relationship will be removed.
+In this way, artisans and self-employed working with labourers will leave tradespeople regulation.
+Their rental relationships will take place in the scope of commercial rent.
+Some protectionist provisions will continue for them.
+Thus, a temporary solution to the problem will be found, and the pressure on the parties to this commercial lease relationship will be removed.